Azure/aca-dotnet-workshop/docs/aca/05-aca-dapr-pubsubapi/index.md

 !!! note
     Primary connection string is only needed for local dev testing.
 We will be using Managed Identities when publishing container apps to ACA.

-#### 2. Create a local Dapr Component file for Pub/Sub API using Azure Service Bus
+#### 2. Create a local Dapr Component file for Pub/Sub API Using Azure Service Bus

 Add a new files **components** as shown below: